Mongolian gerbil: Health concerns

 Misalignment of incisors due to injury or malnutrition may result in overgrowth, which can cause injury to the roof of the mouth.
 Symptoms include a dropped or loss of appetite, drooling, weight loss, or foul breath.

 Common injuries are caused by gerbils being dropped or falling, often while inside of a hamster ball, which can cause broken limbs or a fractured spine (for which there is no treatment).

 A common problem for all small rodents is neglect, which can cause the gerbils to not receive adequate food and water, causing serious health concerns, including dehydration, starvation, stomach ulcers, eating of bedding material, and cannibalism.

 Between 20 and 50% of pet gerbils have the seizure disorder epilepsy.
 The seizures are thought to be caused by fright, handling, or a new environment.
 The attacks can be mild to severe, but do not typically appear to have any long-term effects, except for rare cases where death results from very severe seizures.
 A way to prevent a gerbil from having a seizure is to refrain from blowing in the animal's face (often used to "train" the pet not to bite).
 This technique is used in a lab environment to induce seizures for medical research.

 Tumors, both benign and malignant, are fairly common in pet gerbils, and are most common in females over the age of two.
-Usually, the tumors involve the ovaries, causing an extended abdomen, or the skin, with tumors most often developing around the ears, feet, midabdomen, and base of the tail, appearing as a lump or abscess.
+Usually, the tumors involve the ovaries, causing an extended abdomen, or the skin, with tumors most often developing around the ears, feet, mid-abdomen, and base of the tail, appearing as a lump or abscess.

 Gerbils can lose their tails due to improper handling, being attacked by another animal, or getting their tails stuck.
-The first sign is a loss of fur from the tip of the tail, then, the skinless tail dies off and sloughs, with the stump usually healing without complications.
+The first sign is a loss of fur from the tip of the tail, then the skinless tail dies off and sloughs, with the stump usually healing without complications.

 The most common infectious disease in gerbils is Tyzzer's disease, a bacterial disease, which stress can make animals more susceptible to.
-It produces symptoms such as ruffled fur, lethargy, hunched posture, poor appetite, diarrhoea, and often death.
+It produces symptoms such as ruffled fur, lethargy, hunched posture, poor appetite, diarrhea, and often death.
 It quickly spreads between gerbils in close contact.

 A problem with the inner ear may cause a gerbil to lean noticeably to one side.
 This may be caused by ear infections.
 Gerbils with "extreme white spotting" colouring are susceptible to deafness; this is thought to be due to the lack of pigmentation in and around the ear.